for Food Physics & Materials

-Developing nature-derived food-grade nanostructures is a ideal stratedgy to rationally desgin functional food structures for improving food technofunctionalities and enhancing nutrional values.
-However, the bottleneck is the high heterogenity of food compounds and templating the uniform nanostructure with high mechanical and chemical proproties.
+Developing nature-derived food nanostructures is one promising stratedgy to rationally desgin food structures for improving food functionalities and enhancing nutrional values.

-Food protein nanofibril, produced from edible food proteins from foods, such as milk β-lactoglobulin, egg white lysozyme, oat globulin and soy whey protein, has recently emerged as a promising strategy for enriching protein functionality and developing sustainable, biocompatible and edible materials.
-Nanofibrils are the linearly aligned protein self-assemblyies of natural food proteins after typically thermal treatment.
-This nanostructure in the diameter of a few nm are formed through the secondary structural transition in the fibril core during the self-assembling process.
-Typicallly, this food-grade protein nanofibril possesses excellent intrinsic properties including high surface-to-volume ratio, rich surface chemistry, outstanding mechnical strength, biocompatibility and biodegradability.
+Food protein nanofibril, produced from edible food proteins from foods, such as milk β-lactoglobulin, egg white lysozyme, oat globulin and soy whey protein, has recently emerged as a promising strategy for enriching protein functionality and developing sustainable materials.
+Nanofibrils are the linearly aligned proteins after treatment.
+This nanostructure in the diameter of a few nm are formed through the beta-sheet formation in fibril core.
+Typicallly, this food-grade protein nanofibril possesses excellent intrinsic properties including high surface-to-volume ratio, rich surface chemistry, outstanding mechanical strength, biocompatibility and biodegradability.

 We seek sustainable proteins from plants, sea food, novel high-protein sources, industry by-products and food waste to replace the traditional milk and egg protein for high-quaility, affordable and sustainable protein nanofibrils and other protein nanostructures.
 These efforts are expected to advanced buiding block of protein nanostructures and hybrids for the scaled-up applications in food science and human nutritions.